kamanashisroy/aroop/talks/proposal_freezed.md

 #### Python like language integration.

 Life is short.
 It is possible to write code in python and compile it with this Vala compiler.
 This is added by [Genie](http://en.wikipedia.org/wiki/Genie_(programming_language)).
-The same feature for Aroop is yet to come.

 #### Deferred statements